 All this made me even more proud of my first little home – a cute little two bed end town house in North Manchester.
 And I’m even prouder that I did it up on a budget too!
 I bought various statement furniture from a second hand mill (wooden coffee tables and dining tables), I got a long of storage for cheap at IKEA, and I used a lot of my Dad’s friends to do handy man jobs, like painting, decorating and installing new radiators, helping me to keep the costs down.

-It’s been the loveliest experience living in the house I made into my own home, which is why I’ll still be keeping it, but instead will be renting it out to someone who will make much more use of it than I currently do!
+It was the loveliest experience living in the house I made into my own home, which is why I’ll still be keeping it, but instead I now rent it out.

-I’ve spent the past week or so sorting all my documents out with the estate agents to help them get the house online and available for viewings, which has made me super aware of all the important things to consider when choosing a house.
+When I was moving, I spent the past week or so sorting all my documents out with the estate agents to help them get the house online and available for viewings.
+This made me super aware of all the important things to consider when choosing a house.
 So much so, I wanted to pull together a few tips that stand out to me that make choosing your next house – whether renting or buying – really important.